Art Ellison (politician)

-Arthur Ellison (born October 25, 1943) is a New Hampshire politician.
+Arthur Ellison (October 7, 1943 – March 23, 2024) was an American politician in the state of New Hampshire.

 Education

 Ellison earned a B.A. from Earlham College in 1965, an M.A.T. from Northwestern University, in 1966 and a Masters in Education from University of Massachusetts at Amherst in 1978.

 Political career

-On November 6, 2018, Ellison was elected to the New Hampshire House of Representatives where he represents the Merrimack 27 district.
+On November 6, 2018, Ellison was elected to the New Hampshire House of Representatives where he represented the Merrimack 27 district.
 Ellison assumed office on December 5, 2018.
-Ellison is a Democrat.
+Ellison was a Democrat.
 Ellison endorsed Bernie Sanders in the 2020 Democratic Party presidential primaries.